Hotspot Images from Magnetic Reconnection Processes in the plunging Region of a Kerr Black Hole: Observational Results

-To facilitate subsequent analysis, we first present the hotspot images for the case without magnetic reconnection.
-In this scenario, the current sheet plunges from the ISCO until it falls into the event horizon.
+First, we show hotspot images without magnetic reconnection, where the current sheet plunges from ISCO to the event horizon.

-From Fig.\ref{fig:1}, it can be seen that as the current sheet plunges from the ISCO to the event horizon, two rings appear on the screen.
-The inner ring is the primary image, and the outer ring is the secondary or higher-order image.
-The light curve shows a total of 6 flares.
-Each flare starting from the second one gradually weakens.
-This is because the motion of the current sheet can be approximated as Keplerian motion with a gradually decreasing radius; as the Keplerian orbital radius decreases, the flares become progressively weaker.
-In reference \cite{10}, they plotted images for over two complete Keplerian orbits with the same parameters\footnote{The magnetization parameter and magnetic field azimuthal angle they used differ from those in this paper, but the absence of magnetic reconnection is independent of these two parameters.}, where the radius remained constant, resulting in two prominent flare peaks with similar intensities.
-Our image corresponds to nearly five Keplerian orbits with decreasing radii, which seems to correspond to these five gradually diminishing flares.
-As for the first flare, it can also correspond to the initial bump at the beginning in reference \cite{10}, except that our first flare is more pronounced, while theirs is the opposite.
+From Fig. \ref{fig:1}, as the current sheet plunges from ISCO to the horizon, two rings appear: the inner ring is the primary image, the outer ring secondary/higher-order images.
+The light curve exhibits six flares, with each flare after the first gradually weakening.
+This occurs because the motion approximates Keplerian orbits with decreasing radius; as the orbital radius shrinks, flares become progressively weaker.
+In Ref. \cite{10}, for over two Keplerian orbits at constant radius\footnote{The magnetization parameter and magnetic field azimuthal angle they used differ from those in this paper, but the absence of magnetic reconnection is independent of these two parameters.}, two prominent flares of similar intensity were seen.
+Our image corresponds to nearly five decaying-radius orbits, yielding five diminishing flares.
+The first flare corresponds to the initial bump in Ref. \cite{10}, but here it is more pronounced.

-To observe the post-magnetic reconnection process more clearly, we only take a short segment before the current sheet splits as the hotspot image without magnetic reconnection, rather than from the ISCO all the way to $r_X$.
-This is because the latter would involve the current sheet completing many orbits, thereby producing multiple flares on the current sheet.
-This approach is consistent with reference \cite{10}, where in their paper, the Keplerian orbit without magnetic reconnection was taken to be less than half a circle, rather than many complete orbits.
-We set the initial conditions for the hotspot without magnetic reconnection as $r=1.67, \phi=0$.
-Thus, the radial range of the hotspot without magnetic reconnection spans from $r=1.67$ inspiraling to $r_X=1.6$.
-The proper time it experiences is 1.06, and the azimuthal angle it traverses is $\phi=1.87$.
-As for the portion from the ISCO to $r=1.67$, the current sheet is still inspiraling, but it is not included within the hotspot range.
-This simplification does not affect the analysis of flares produced by $\varepsilon_{-}$ and $\varepsilon_{+}$.
-The hotspot imaging for this process is shown in Fig.\ref{fig:2} and Fig.\ref{fig:3}.
+To clearly observe the post-reconnection process, we take only a short segment before splitting as the no-reconnection hotspot, rather than from ISCO all the way to $r_X$, because the latter would involve many orbits and multiple flares.
+This follows Ref. \cite{10}, where the Keplerian orbit without reconnection was less than half a circle.
+We set the initial no-reconnection hotspot at $r=1.67$, $\phi=0$, so the radial range is from $1.67$ inspiraling to $r_X=1.6$.
+Its proper time is $1.06$, and azimuthal angle traversed is $\phi=1.87$.
+The portion from ISCO to $r=1.67$ is still inspiraling but not included; this simplification does not affect the analysis of flares from $\varepsilon_{-}$ and $\varepsilon_{+}$.
+The hotspot imaging for this process is shown in Figs. \ref{fig:2} and \ref{fig:3}.